snibbor/Qymia-in-QuPath/README.md

 CompAnalysis is currently designed as a 2 part GUI extension where you make compartments with CompMaker and quantify the target expression within these compartments with CompQuant.
 The CompMaker portion of the extension is under construction.

 ## TODO:
-- CompQuant
+- ### CompQuant
+  - #### Main features
-  - [ ] Grid/Tile calculation of compartment scores + overlay image (measurement map?)
+    - [x] Grid/Tile calculation of compartment scores + overlay image (measurement map?)
-    - [ ] Export measurements to tab delim .csv or .json?
+      - [x] Export measurements to tab delim .csv or .json?
     - [x] Minimize ImageJ, OpenCV image/matrix datatype conversions
       - OpenCV implementation reduced memory consumption ~ same speed
-  - [ ] Need to fix memory leak from ForkJoinPool
+    - [x] Need to fix memory leak from ForkJoinPool --> wasn't a memory leak due to thread pooling, it was the ImageRegion tile cache filling up!

-    - ~~[x] Clean up resources (e.g. ImageServer)?~~ --> doesn't completely dereference memory in thread, can't close() ImageServer because it can close the main ImageServer
-    - [ ] Custom thread pool/executor? qupath.lib.common.ThreadTools?
-  - Advanced settings
+  - #### Advanced settings
+    - [ ] Options to convert intensity scores for an image or set of images in project using a function (i.e. intensity score --> concentration of target expression (amol or molecules per area) using a standardization array)
+      - [ ] Regression options to calculate conversion function using standard index array
+        - [ ] Visuallization of regression fit in QuPath
+        - [ ] Outlier removal
+        - [ ] Handle multiple conversion functions/standard curves per project.
+        - [ ] Methods to save results to file --> set current project conversion functions on save
+      - [ ] Apply conversion functions/standard curves to images in project
+        - [ ] Load conversion function parameters from file --> apply based mapping of imagePath -> function name
+          - [ ] Map functions and images based on CSV/TSV/Excel file
+          - [ ] Interactive GUI to select images for each conversion function
     - [ ] Change ignore classes
-    - [ ] Simpler measurement export options
+    - [x] Simpler measurement export options
+      - [ ] Change GUI controls to use the default QuPath measurement exporter.
     - [ ] Change rescale value (if image data was already normalized but rescaled to an unsigned integer)
     - [ ] Export masks as binary masks or segmentation masks for downstream applications
-  - [ ] Improve "finished" asthetics/state of progress bar
+    - [x] Improve "finished" asthetics/state of progress bar
+      - [x] Completed message for task --> used CompletableFutures to do this
+      - [x] Cancelled message --> progress value is set to 0, no color change

+  - #### Fix known bugs/problems, improve backend
+    - [ ] On GUI close, prompt user with dialog if running a task and cancel running tasks.
+    - [ ] On switching projects or images, make sure GUI is updated.
+Handle running tasks.
+      - [ ] Restrict switching projects during a run?
+Dialog box to cancel tasks?
+      - [ ] Restrict swithing images during a run?
+Dialog box to cancel tasks?
+    - [ ] Check for problems on missing target channels (ColorTransforms)
+    - [ ] Improve scoring (getTargetsIntensity function) to be even faster through ImageOps?
+Notes in code.
+    - [ ] Make the backend more accessible outside GUI for use in scripting
+      - [x] Separated CompQuantBackend into it's own class.
+      - [ ] Make a CompQuantBackend builder and then configure it so that the methods can be used to run on the images via scripting (like other scripting extensions in QuPath [StarDist, Cellpose, etc.])

-  - Test for bugs
+  - #### Test for more bugs and interface & workflow usability

-- CompMaker
+- ### CompMaker
-  - Streamline CompMaker UI, integrate with PixelClassificationOverlays, work on backend functions
+  - [ ] Streamline CompMaker UI, integrate with PixelClassificationOverlays, work on backend functions
-    - Extend ImageOps classes to support bitwise operations for computing fast union, difference, or intersection of masks
+    - [ ] Extend ImageOps classes to support bitwise operations for computing fast union, difference, or intersection of masks
-    - Improve QuPath ROI to OpenCV Mat casting/transformation functions to not rely on ImageJ
+    - [x] Improve QuPath ROI to OpenCV Mat casting/transformation functions to not rely on ImageJ
+    - [ ] Make any new operations fully scriptable in QuPath outside GUI backend
-  - Save/load through serialization of GUI state/parameters into a reloadable preferably human readable protocol file
+  - [ ] Save/load through serialization of GUI state/parameters into a reloadable preferably human readable protocol file
-  - Undo/redo system
+  - [ ] Undo/redo system that can be integrated with QuPath's scripting workflows
-  - Resultant validator to throw errors for binding loops or other invalid operations before computing mask resultant ImageOps
+  - [ ] Resultant validator to throw errors for binding loops or other invalid operations before computing mask resultant ImageOps
-  - Determine best execution order of dependent resultants
+  - [ ] Determine best execution order of dependent resultants
-    - Handle drag and drop of operations?
+    - [ ] Handle drag and drop of operations?

+- ### Future workflows
   - Integrate cell segmentation and subcellular compartment tools into QuPath-CompAnalysis workflow
   - Integrate custom or ML-generated segmentation masks into QuPath-CompAnalysis workflow

 ## Workflow Demo Version 0.0.1: